microsoft/AzureTRE/docs/quickstart.md

 ### Configuration

-Before running any of the scripts, the bootstrap configuration variables need to be set.
+Before running any of the scripts, the configuration variables need to be set.
 This is done in an `.env` file, and this file is read and parsed by scripts.

 Note. `.tfvars` file is not used, this is intentional.
 The dotenv format is easier to parse, meaning we can use the values for bash scripts and other purposes

-To change to the directory containing the bootstrap scripts for a terraform envionment:

-- In bash run `cd ./bootstrap/terraform`

-Copy [.env.sample](../bootstrap/terraform/.env.sample) to `.env` in the  and set values for all variables:
+Copy [.env.sample](../devops/terraform/.env.sample) to `.env` in the  and set values for all variables:

 - `TF_VAR_state_storage` - The name of the storage account to hold Terraform state.
 - `TF_VAR_mgmt_res_group` - The shared resource group for all hub resources, including the storage account.